 The table below is sorted by sequential write speed — the number that actually matters for recording video.
 Sequential write determines whether a card can sustain the data rate your camera or action camera needs without dropping frames or throwing an error mid-clip.
 Read speed is largely irrelevant for recording; it only comes into play when transferring footage off the card.

 A note on UHS-II cards: I’ve excluded them from this list — their main value is transfer speed when offloading footage to a computer, not for in-device recording.
 The Lexar 1800x hits 290 MB/s write speed, but only with a UHS-II card reader.
 No current action cameras or drones have UHS-II hardware, so in-device speeds are capped at UHS-I regardless of the card.
-The fastest UHS-I card in my tests, the Samsung Pro Ultimate V30 A2, wrote at 179 MB/s — fast enough for everything these devices can shoot.
-If you regularly offload large amounts of footage, a UHS-II card and reader are worth it for the speed.
-Otherwise, the Samsung is the practical pick.
+The overall fastest UHS-I card in my tests, the Lexar Silver Plus, read at 177 MB/s and wrote at 151 MB/s — fast enough for everything these devices can shoot.

 MicroSD Memory Card Benchmarks